 Perspective Broker imposes an additional limit on top of these lower level limits.
 The number of local objects for which remote references may exist at a single time over a single connection, by default, is limited to 1024, defined by twisted.spread.pb.MAX_BROKER_REFS.
 This limit also exists to prevent memory exhaustion attacks.

 2.1.44 Porting to Python 3

-Twisted is currently being ported to work with Python 3.4+.
+Twisted currently supports only Python 3.5+.
 This document covers Twisted-specific issues in porting your code to Python 3.